blacksmithgu/obsidian-dataview/docs/docs/data-annotation.md

 - Tasks inherit *all fields* from their parent page - so if you have a `rating` field in your page, you can also access it on your task.
+- `status`: The completion status of this task, as determined by the character inside the `[ ]` brackets.
+Generally a space `" "` for incomplete tasks and an X `"X"` for complete tasks, but allows for plugins which support alternative task statuses.
+- `checked`: Whether or not this task has been checked in any way (i.e., it's status is not incomplete/empty).
 - `completed`: Whether or not this *specific* task has been completed; this does not consider the completion/non-completion of any child tasks.
+A task is explicitly considered "completed" if it has been marked with an 'X'.
 - `fullyCompleted`: Whether or not this task and **all** of its subtasks are completed.
 - `text`: The text of this task.
 - `line`: The line this task shows up on.
+- `lineCount`: The number of Markdown lines that this task takes up.
 - `path`: The full path of the file this task is in.
 - `section`: A link to the section this task is contained in.
+- `tags`: Any tags inside of the text task.
 - `link`: A link to the closest linkable block near this task; useful for making links which go to the task.
-- `subtasks`: Any subtasks of this task.
+- `children`: Any subtasks or sublists of this task.
-- `real`: If true, this is a real task; otherwise, it is a list element above/below a task.
+- `task`: If true, this is a task; otherwise, it is a regular list element.
-- `completion`: The date a task was completed.
-If not annotated, will default to file modified time.
+- `completion`: The date a task was completed; set by `[completion:: ...]` or shorthand syntax.
 - `due`: The date a task is due, if it has one.
+Set by `[due:: ...]` or shorthand syntax.
-- `created`: The date a task was created.
-If not annotated, defaults to file creation time.
+- `created`: The date a task was created; set by `[created:: ...]` or shorthand syntax.
 - `annotated`: True if the task has any custom annotations, and false otherwise.
+- `parent`: The line number of the task above this task, if present; will be null if this is a root-level task.
+- `blockId`: The block ID of this task / list element, if one has been defined with the `^blockId` syntax; otherwise null.

 ---